Newsletter No. 25 – Social Law – September 2015

 Soc.
 May 19, 2015 (n°13-27.763) FS-PB:

-The administrative authorization for dismissal having been refused, the employee had been retired.
-He then seized the labor court to have his dismissal reclassified as economic dismissal without real and serious cause.
-The Court of Appeal rejected his claims, but the Court of Cassation quashed the appeal judgment insofar as the employer had waited for the end of the employee's protection period to, under the guise of a retirement not meeting the legal conditions, proceed with the termination of the employment contract, which was part of the collective redundancy project following the decision to close the site, which resulted in being necessarily deferred to the regard to this employee the implementation of the commitments made in the job protection plan.
+The Court of Appeal rejected his claims, but the Court of Cassation overturned the appeal court's decision, finding that the employer had waited until the end of the employee's protected period to terminate the employment contract under the guise of a retirement that did not meet legal requirements.
+This termination was part of the collective redundancy plan following the decision to close the site, which necessarily deferred the implementation of the commitments made in the job protection plan for this employee.

-Compensation of employees in the event of succession of employers: validity of the accumulation
+Compensation for employees in the event of a change of employer: validity of cumulative compensation

 Principle of the uniqueness of the instance

-The Court of Cassation recalls that a proceeding can only be instituted after a first industrial tribunal procedure when the basis of the new claims has arisen or has been revealed after the extinction of the original instance.
-Consequently, the Court reverses the judgment insofar as it considers that the employee could present all these requests from the initial instance, which resulted in the basis of these requests for payment of contributions having arisen before the closing of the proceedings. before the Court of Appeal hearing the original instance.
+The Court of Cassation reiterates that proceedings can only be initiated after initial proceedings before the labor court if the basis for the new claims arose or became apparent after the conclusion of the original proceedings.
+Consequently, the Court quashes the judgment insofar as it considers that the employee could have presented all these claims during the initial proceedings, meaning that the basis for these claims for payment of contributions arose before the closing of arguments before the Court of Appeal hearing the initial case.

 Soc.
 May 12, 2015 (n°13-20.349) FS-PB: